helm/chart-testing/doc/ct_install.md

                                   version increment checking.
 May be specified multiple times or separate values with commas
       --config string             Config file
+      --debug                     Print CLI calls of external tools to stdout (Note: depending on helm-extra-args passed, this may reveal sensitive data)
       --excluded-charts strings   Charts that should be skipped.
 May be specified multiple times or separate values with commas
       --helm-extra-args string    Additional arguments for Helm.
 Must be passed as a single quoted string